 Amniocentesis.
-Doctor performs an amniocentesis test on a pregnant woman.
-In one hand the doctor holds an ultrasound transducer to detect the foetus in the uterus.
-In the other hand a syringe is used to draw amniotic fluid from the sac surrounding the foetus.
-About 30 millilitres of fluid is removed.
-Foetal cells in the amniotic fluid are then tested for chromosomal or other genetic disorders, such as Down's syndrome and cystic fibrosis.
-Because of risks associated with this test (slightly increased chances of a miscarriage), amniocentesis is only recommended for women whose chance of a foetal disorder is high.
+Doctor (second from left) performs an amniocentesis test on a pregnant woman while others look on.
+In one hand the doctor holds an ultrasound transducer to detect the foetus in the womb (relayed on screens at back).
+In the other hand a syringe is used to draw 30 ml of amniotic fluid from the sac surrounding the foetus.
+Foetal cells in the amniotic fluid are then tested for genetic disorders, such as Down's syndrome, haemophilia and cystic fibrosis.
+The test is usually performed at 16-18 weeks into pregnancy.
+Because of risks associated with this test, amniocentesis is only recommended for women whose chance of a foetal disorder is high.

 Model release available.
 Property release not required.